Evaluating Consumer and Provider Effects of FAIR Health Online Shopping Tool

 More and more New Yorkers are enrolled in health insurance plans that have high deductibles, significant cost-sharing provisions, and narrow or closed networks.

 As a result, it is imperative that consumers have the right information to understand and compare their health care options.
 Despite the need for better information, consumers continue to face a lack of health care price transparency tools.
 In 2015, NYSHealth awarded a grant to FAIR Health, which oversees the nation’s largest private claims database, to create a consumer tool with pricing information that would help consumers compare providers.
-The tool, NY HOST, will launch in two phases: a physician charge phase in September 2017 and a hospital charge phase in February 2018 that will offer pricing information for hospitals in Buffalo, Syracuse, Albany, and Westchester.
+The tool, NY HOST, launched in two phases: a physician charge phase in September 2017 and a hospital charge phase in February 2018 that offered pricing information for hospitals in Buffalo, Syracuse, Albany, and Westchester.
 To evaluate the tool’s impact on consumer behavior, provider charges, and the health care market, NYSHealth awarded a grant in 2017 to New York University Robert F. Wagner Graduate School of Public Service (NYU).